ZPTXDev/Quaver/CONTRIBUTING.md

 ## Setting up the environment
 Choose a safe place on your drive.

-You don't need to make a folder/directory as it will be generated when you run the commands in the next step.
+There's no need to make a folder/directory as it will be generated when you run the commands in the next step.

 Run `git clone https://github.com/ZPTXDev/Quaver.git` to clone the repository to the 'Quaver' folder/directory.